dougsm/egad/index.md

 ![fig-hero](images/fig_hero.png)

-EGAD is a dataset of over 2000 geometrically object meshes created with robotic grasping and manipulation in mind.
+EGAD is a dataset of over 2000 geometrically diverse object meshes created specifically with robotic grasping and manipulation in mind (above left).

-Diverse and extensive training data are critical to training modern robotic systems to grasp, and yet many systems are training on limited and non-diverse datasets repurposed from other domains.
+Diverse and extensive training data are critical to training modern robotic systems to grasp, and yet many systems are trained on small or non-diverse datasets repurposed from other domains.
 We used evoluationary algorithms to create a set of objects which uniformly span the object space of simple to complex, and easy to difficult to grasp, with a focus on geometric diversity.
 The objects are all easily 3D-printable, making 1:1 sim-to-real transfer possible.

-Additionally, we specify an evaluation set of 49 diverse objects with a gradient of difficulty which can be used to evaluate robotic grasping systems in the real world.
+We specify an evaluation set of 49 diverse objects with a gradient of complexity and difficulty which can be used to evaluate robotic grasping systems in the real world (above right).

 ---